Biomaterials will have a key role at London Design Fair 2019, being the theme of the Material of the Year show.

 Previously considered just waste, fallen leaves of areca palms have become a precious raw material for Studio Tjeerd Veenhoven.
 After a few days of softening, dry leaves become Palm Leather: a leather-like material that can substitute animal leather, rubber and plastic in a number of applications.

 Another gorgeous example of circular design that doesn’t compromise on aesthetics at all!

 Studio Tjeerd Veenhoven has also created small factories in India, the Dominican Republic and Sri Lanka, transforming the production of Palm Leather products into a precious driver for local economies.

 Every cultivation creates some kind of by-product.
 But that becomes waste only as long as we look at it that way!

-High Society has certainly looked beyond and – keeping circular design in mind – has turned the by-products of wine, tobacco and hemp cultivations into LED pendant lamps that respectively take a natural purple, brown and green colour.
+High Society has certainly looked beyond and – applying the principles of circular design – it has turned the by-products of wine, tobacco and hemp cultivations into pendant lampshades that respectively take a natural purple, brown and green colour.

 Sustainable design is our invaluable opportunity to keep surrounding ourselves with beautiful objects while respecting and preserving the environment.
 And it is great to witness the popularity it's gaining in the interior design industry!